 Hassness Country House - the best of the Lake DistrictWalking in the footsteps of the great Alfred Wainwright.

-Hassness Country House is beautifully located in its own extensive grounds on Lake Buttermere, you can find sheep grazing and red squirrels scurrying aroud just outside the door.
-It is one of the remotest parts of the Lake District, has been recognised as offering some of Britain's best views and is a perfect starting point for some truly remarkable days in the hills.
+Hassness Country House is beautifully located in its own extensive grounds alongside the waters of Buttermere.
+Located just over a mile from Buttermere village on the eastern shore of the lake, Sheep graze the grounds and red squirrels scurrying around just outside the door.
+This is one of the remotest parts of the Lake District, has been recognised as offering some of Britain's best views and is a perfect starting point for some truly remarkable days in the hills.

 Accommodation is in one double, seven twins and three singles - sleeping 19 people in total.
 Please note two of the twin rooms can be made into a double.
 All bedrooms have been recently refurbished and are very comfortable, and all have a hand basin.
 There are five high powered, recently refurbished modern shower rooms available just across the hall from each room.